KonradKurczynski/ValidMLInference/README.md

         False positive rate of misclassification, used to correct the OLS estimates. m : int or float
         Size of the external sample used to estimate the classifier's false-positive rate.
-Can be set to 'inf' when the false-positive rate is known exactly.
+Can be set to 'inf' when the false-positive rate is known exactly. intercept : bool
+        True by default, adds an intercept term to the estimated linear model.

     Returns
     -------